Mel Rosario

-Melvin Gregorio Rosario (born May 25, 1973) is a former Major League Baseball player.
+Melvin Gregorio Rosario (born May 25, 1973) is a Dominican former Major League Baseball player.
 Rosario played for the Baltimore Orioles in the 1997 season.
 In four games, he had no hits in 3 at-bats, with one error at catcher.
 Rosario was a switch hitter and threw right-handed.

 Career

 He was signed by the San Diego Padres as an amateur free agent in 1991.
 He last played professionally in for the Atlantic City Surf of the Atlantic League.